Gauravmrao/nonograms/readme.md

 ## Running the application

-This assignment uses Maven as a build manager, and JavaFX as a GUI library.
-Since JavaFX is an external library, it is included in the build process in order for the application to successfully run.
-JavaFX has been added as a Maven dependency to the POM file.

 To run the application with Maven in IntelliJ, follow these steps:

 1. Click the vertical "Maven" expansion tab which is on the right side of the IntelliJ window.